dbrandaocode/dbrandaocode/README.md

 - 🔭 I’m currently working on **a self project which is a Football Management Software in PHP/HTML+CSS/JAVASCRIPT/PYTHON for future Comercialization**

-- 🌱 I’m currently learning **Python, Java, and other languages which are apart of my masters degree**
+- 🌱 I’m currently learning **Python, Java, PHP and other languages which are apart of my masters degree**

-- ⚡ Fun fact **Federated Chess Player.
-Music, Politics, Sports Enthusiast**
+- ⚡ Fun fact ** Music, Politics, Sports Enthusiast**

 <h3 align="left">Connect with me:</h3>
 <p align="left">